 Pepwave AP ONE AX Lite

-Speaking of that access point controller, Peplink is coming out with a new Access Point that will be a great step up from our current favorite AP One AC Mini.
+Speaking of that access point controller, Peplink is coming out with a new Access Point that is a significant step up from our current favorite AP One AC Mini.

 The physically larger and even faster full-size AP ONE AX is also getting a big price drop - going from $349 to $199.